wristcry/defthack-decompiled/README.md

 # b1g cheat bro u sell?
-Decompiled source of some b1g hack for Unturned.
+Decompiled source of some b1g hack called "DeftHack" for Unturned.
 Pasted from "Thanking" lol.

 ### Fun fact: they are selling it.